piramuakshaya/Emotion_Classifier/README.md

 This project aims to classify facial expressions as **Happy** or **Disgust** using a **custom-built Convolutional Neural Network (CNN)** trained on grayscale images from a manually curated subset of the **FER-2013** dataset.

 ---
+## Streamlit App
+This project includes a Streamlit web app to perform real-time emotion classification on uploaded face images.

 ##  Dataset Preparation & Preprocessing